 Using my shiny gold chargers as the example, let me show you just how easy my driftwood formula is!

 STEP 1: If the surface of your object is shiny, wipe it down with liquid sander/deglosser and allow it to dry.
 Liquid sander/deglosser can be found in the paint department of any big box home improvement store.

 STEP 2: Paint the object solid white and allow it to completely dry.
 You can use spray paint or paint from a bottle or can.

 STEP 3: Apply any brand of gray stain over the dried white paint.
-Make sure to make all of your brushstrokes in the same direction.
+Make sure to keep all of your brushstrokes going in the same direction.

 A few tips: